Due date: 10/14 @ at the beginning of class

 (equal? sd1 sd2))

-It assumes the definition of the function sd
+It assumes the definition of the function sd, which

 "static distance" notation of problem set 1, problem